TriCo Students and Faculty Organize Against Philly Chinatown Arena Amid Mayor Parker’s Approval

 “Chinatown has an everyday quality due to the density of storefronts, community services and residential units that are home to recent and not so recent immigrants,” he said.
 “The stadium threatens that everyday-ness by transforming the surrounding area into a zone that services people coming and going to games.
 Game day visitors will have their own needs and priorities which will reorient the spatial economics of the neighborhood.”

-Truong also pointed to the remaking of Race Street into the Benjamin Franklin Bridge and building of Vine Street Expressway as the historic context of the arena.
-The expressway demolished around a quarter of the neighborhood’s housing, even after some concessions were made to activists.
+Truong also pointed to the past remaking of Race Street into the Benjamin Franklin Bridge and the building of the Vine Street Expressway as necessary historical context for the current arena proposal.
+The latter demolished around a quarter of the neighborhood’s housing, even after some concessions were made to activists.

 “The arena is just the latest project in a long history of a neighborhood facing displacement,” Truong said.

-The impact studies that the 76ers commissioned seem to back these fears up, finding, “Although the project will not lead to direct housing displacement, there is evidence for increased indirect displacement of small businesses and low- and fixed-income individuals through gentrification and loss of cultural identity in Chinatown if the 76 Place were built.”
+The impact studies that the 76ers commissioned seem to back up these fears, finding, “Although the project will not lead to direct housing displacement, there is evidence for increased indirect displacement of small businesses and low- and fixed-income individuals through gentrification and loss of cultural identity in Chinatown if the 76 Place were built.”

-Building on this, the report found that while large businesses would see economic growth, because only 1/4 of small businesses in Chinatown own their properties, all the others would therefore be vulnerable to rent increases that could come from the arena.
+While large businesses would see economic growth, according to the report, because only 1/4 of small businesses in Chinatown own their properties, all the others would be vulnerable to rent increases that could come from the arena.

-J. C. Bradbury, an economist who studies arena finance at Kennesaw State University estimates that this would cause a reduction of $1.6 to 6 million in what the 76ers would pay the city, according to the Philadelphia Inquirer.
+J. C. Bradbury, an economist who studies arena finance at Kennesaw State University, estimates that this would cause a reduction of between $1.6 and 6 million in what the 76ers would pay the city, according to the Philadelphia Inquirer.

 “There are just so many sectors of the city that are being disinvested in, and particularly institutions that should be available to youth are being disinvested in,” Chau said.
-“And at the same time, the city is prioritizing this billion-dollar arena.”
+“At the same time, the city is prioritizing this billion-dollar arena.”

-Additional concerns note that the studies did find that traffic would only be manageable if the 40% public transportation mark was met.
-Additionally, while the $340 million is an estimate of the more direct city revenue, an external analysis by University of Washington Real Estate Professor Arthur Acolin found that it could cost the city ~$900 million through losses in other sectors related to the arena.
+Other concerns note that the studies find that traffic would only be manageable if the 40% public transportation goal was met.
+Additionally, while the $340 million is an estimate of direct city revenue, an external analysis by University of Washington Real Estate Professor Arthur Acolin found that the arena could cost the city ~$900 million because of losses in other sectors.

-The mayor’s announcement kicks off the process of city government approval of the arena, and is a huge setback for the activists opposed to the arena.
-Truong said the announcement didn’t surprise her, but was still disappointing given the results of the impact studies.
+The mayor’s announcement kicks off the city government’s process for approving the arena and is a huge setback for the activists opposed to it.
+Truong said the announcement didn’t surprise her but was still disappointing given the results of the impact studies.

 Shin, Chau, Truong, and Devabhaktuni all discussed the connections they felt existed between their roles at Swarthmore and Bryn Mawr and the fight against the arena.